Toward Universal Testing of Dynamic Network Models

-\paragraph{Technical challenges} There are several novel technical challenges that arise in the problem of testing of dynamic random graph models.
-In particular, the problem deals with distinguishing between two models which take the form of Markov processes on an infinite state space, so that classical tools for finite-state, ergodic Markov chains do not apply.
-Furthermore, identification of appropriate metrics for measuring the distance between two dynamic models is a nontrivial philosophical problem.
+There are several novel technical challenges that arise in the problem of testing of dynamic random graph models.
+In particular, the problem deals with distinguishing between a candidate model and an arbitrary unknown model from a model class, both of which take the form of Markov processes on an infinite state space, so that classical tools for finite-state, ergodic Markov chains do not apply.
+Furthermore, identification of appropriate metrics for measuring the distance between two dynamic models is a nontrivial philosophical problem: we argue that, for example, total variation distance is of limited applicability in this setting, because it is intuitively substantially too stringent for exploratory data analysis: one may consider two models that are, intuitively, driven by the same mechanism (e.g., preferential attachment), but that have total variation distance $1$ because of small model differences.

 Having settled on some measure, identification of an appropriate model class under which our candidate test can be shown to succeed with high probability is nontrivial, due to the large number of potentially pathological models that need to be ruled out.

 The initial inspiration for the present work was to explore principled techniques for model validation in order to explore the validity of the application of the algorithms in \cite{scientific-reports} to real networks, such as protein interaction and brain region co-excitation networks.
 In that work, the authors devised algorithms and information-theoretic bounds to estimate the arrival order of nodes from a snapshot of a growing graph, assuming preferential attachment as a generative model.
 We regard the present paper as forming initial groundwork for subsequent developments along the lines of model validation.